serokell/blog-posts/Haskell Parser Combinators/article.md

   3. qq
 -->

 Welcome!
 If you are reading this, you likely decided to take on the journey of learning parser combinators.
-We hope this article will make your adventure smoother, and hopefully give you a strong foundation for writing your grammars.
+We hope this article will make your adventure smoother and hopefully give you a strong foundation for writing your grammars.

 This article is composed of three major parts.
 In the first part, we will implement a small parser combinator library from scratch, which should hopefully help to give a feeling of how industrial-strength parsing combinators work.
 In the second part, we will learn how to use the Megaparsec library to implement a parser for S-expressions.
 Finally, as a bonus, we will use the power of Template Haskell to implement a quasi-quoter for our parser.